Gary Van Tol

-Gary Van Tol (February 3, 1967) is an American college baseball coach and former player.
-He is the manager of the Boise Hawks.
+Gary Van Tol (February 3, 1967) is an American baseball coach and former player who is a coach for the Arizona Complex League Reds.
 Van Tol played college baseball at Treasure Valley Community College from 1986 to 1988 before transferring to Gonzaga University where he played for coach Steve Hertz in 1989 and 1990.
 He served as the head coach at Centralia College from 1994 to 1995 and Treasure Valley Community College from 1997 to 2001.
-He was the head baseball coach at Boise State (2020).
+He was the coach of the minor league Boise Hawks in 2013 and 2014, the Eugene Emeralds in 2015, and became the head baseball coach at Boise State University in 2017, first helming a team in 2020.
+After that team disbanded that year, he returned to coach the Boise Hawks in 2021, now an independent team.

 Playing career

 Van Tol enrolled at Treasure Valley Community College in Ontario, Oregon, and played baseball for the Chukars.
 After earning an associate degree from TVCC, he transferred to Gonzaga University in Spokane, Washington.
 As a senior in 1990, Van Tol was named first team All-Pac-10 Conference North Division.

+Van Tol played for the Canadian national team from 1989 to 1991, playing at the 1990 Goodwill Games, 1990 Baseball World Cup, 1991 World Port Tournament, and 1991 Pan-Am Games, where the team failed to qualify for the 1992 Olympics.

+After playing in the Dutch World Port Tournament, Van Tol was a player-coach for Neptunus in 1992 and 1993, winning the Holland Series in 1993.